 The Urban-Agriculture cover-type is the third most extensive, covering 7.6 percent of the watershed.
 The majority of this cover type occurs as agriculture in Sierra Valley, Mohawk Valley, and the American Valley.
 Sagebrush (Artemisia tridentata) communities are found in east-side watersheds such as the Last Chance and Red Clover subwatersheds of the East Branch, and Sierra Valley in the Middle Fork.
 Sagebrush communities cover 4.9 percent of the watershed and are found on valley floors, where they are encroaching on meadows due to lowered water tables caused by stream incision and loss of riparian vegetation.
 Mixed chaparral, Jeffrey pine (Pinus jeffreyi), montane hardwood, and montane chaparral habitats occur throughout the watershed in small areas, cover between 2 and 4 percent of the watershed individually, and combine for approximately 13 percent cover.
-Lodgepole pine (Pinus contorta), blue oak (Quercus douglasii), juniper (Juniperus spp.), perennial grassland, annual grassland, and barren land cover less than 1 percent of the watershed each, and combine for approximately 2 percent total cover.
-The remaining 2 percent of the watershed is covered by open water in reservoirs and natural lakes.
+Lodgepole pine (Pinus contorta), blue oak (Quercus douglasii), juniper (Juniperus spp.), perennial grassland, annual grassland, and barren land cover less than 1 percent of the watershed is covered by open water in reservoirs and natural lakes.